eapCodes/android-expense-tracker/README.md

-# Expense Tracker App
+# Android Expense Tracker App

-A simple Android application that allows users to track daily expenses.
+A team school project built in Android Studio using Kotlin and Room database.
+The app helps users track expenses, manage categories, and organize personal spending information.

 ## Features

-- Add new expenses
+- Add, edit, and delete expenses
-- View expense list
-- Edit and delete expenses
+- Add, edit, and delete expense categories
-- Monthly total calculation
-- Data stored locally using Room database
+- Store expense data using Room database

-## Tech Stack
+- Basic user interface for entering and viewing expense information
+- Input validation and debugging improvements
+- Password/change password functionality

+## Tools and Technologies

 - Kotlin
 - Android Studio
 - Room Database
+- Gradle
-- RecyclerView
+- Git and GitHub

+## My Role

+I contributed to the development, testing, debugging, and improvement of app features as part of a class team project.
+My work included helping improve expense/category functionality, fixing bugs, testing app behavior, and documenting project progress through GitHub.

+## What I Learned

+- How to build an Android app using Kotlin
+- How to use Room database for local data storage
+- How to work with a teammate using Git and GitHub
+- How to debug app issues and improve features over time
+- How to organize a mobile app project in Android Studio

-## Screens
+## Project Status

-1. Home Dashboard
-2. Add Expense Screen
-3. Expense List Screen
-4. Edit Expense Screen
+Completed for class with continued improvements.